SM 18x300 [2xM5] / N42 - magnetic roller

 Advantages and disadvantages of neodymium magnets NdFeB.

-Apart from immense power, neodymium magnets have the following advantages:
+In addition to immense power, neodymium magnets have the following advantages:

-- They do not lose power over time - after approximately 10 years, their power decreases by only ~1% (theoretically),
+- They do not lose their power (of the magnet).
+After about 10 years, their strength decreases by only ~1% (theoretically),

-- Due to the option of accurate forming and adaptation to individual needs – neodymium magnets can be produced in a wide range of shapes and sizes, which amplifies their universality in usage.
+- Thanks to the flexibility in shaping and the ability to adapt to specific requirements – neodymium magnets can be produced in many variants of shapes and sizes, which expands the range of their possible uses.

 Disadvantages of neodymium magnets:

-- They can break as they are fragile when subjected to a strong impact.
-If the magnets are exposed to impacts, we recommend using magnets in a protective case.
-The steel housing in the form of a holder protects the magnet from impacts and simultaneously increases its overall strength,
+- They can break when subjected to a powerful impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
+The steel housing in the form of a holder protects the magnet from impacts, and at the same time increases its overall strength,

 - High temperatures can reduce the power of neodymium magnets.
-Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the form and size).
+Typically, after heating above 80°C, most of them experience a permanent reduction in strength (although it is dependent on the shape and size).
 To prevent this, we offer special magnets marked with the symbol [AH], which are highly resistant to high temperatures.
 They can operate even at temperatures up to 230°C, making them an ideal solution for applications requiring high-temperature operation,

 - Magnets exposed to a humid environment can corrode.
 Therefore, when using them outdoors, we suggest using waterproof magnets made of rubber, plastic, or other moisture-resistant materials,